-The Writing Seminar is required of every Princeton undergraduate and is taken in the Fall or Spring of the freshman year.
+All Princeton undergraduates take a Writing Seminar in the Fall or Spring of the freshman year.

-Centered first and foremost on writing, and taught by scholars with special training in the teaching of writing, the Writing Seminars are dedicated to helping students build a solid foundation for their work at Princeton.
+Taught by scholars with special training in the teaching of writing, the Writing Seminars are dedicated to helping students build a solid foundation for their later work at Princeton, including junior independent work and the senior thesis.
+Every Writing Seminar topic is grounded in an interdisciplinary conversation, from scientific breakthroughs and historical events to influential artistic traditions and important social issues.
 The seminars are small, with no more than 12 students, and meet for 80-minute sessions twice per week.

 The Writing Seminars give students an early opportunity to participate in a scholarly community.
 Through intensive instruction in academic writing, students learn to pose interesting questions, structure complex ideas, and make original claims that engage with a variety of sources and contribute to ongoing academic debates.
 Peer review, a core intellectual practice, is an integral part of the seminar experience.
 In the course of completing a series of major essay assignments, students submit drafts for review, provide feedback to their peers, and attend individual and small group conferences with their professor, which helps them hone their ideas and become better readers and revisers of their work.